seanchen1991/max-server/README.md

 ## Changes Made to the Client

 Notable changes made to `client.py`:
- - Each "type" field on each message has been renamed to "ty" (since "type" is a keyword in Rust).
+ - The "type" field on each message has been renamed to "ty" (since "type" is a keyword in Rust).
  - A few more assertions have been added to test additional edge cases.

 ## Missing Features